-Next, we have found ourselves one degree away from Her Majesty the Queen of England, not just once, but 3 times!
-We decided it’s a sign that things are looking up.
+This week, we found ourselves one degree away from Her Majesty Queen Elizabeth II not just once, but three times.
+It’s a sign; things are looking up.

 Me: (WHAT?
 Tea at Buckingham Palace?)
 Oh how lovely, how often do you have tea at Buckingham Palace?